-The policy of the Ft.
-Payne City Board of Education shall be as follows concerning Semester Examinations.
+The policy of the Fort Payne City Board of Education shall be as follows concerning the End-of-Course Exams.

-Students in grades nine through twelve will be required to take semester exams in all English Language Arts, Math, Science, Social Studies and Foreign Language courses.
-An exception to this rule will be for seniors during the second term.
-During the second term, seniors who have a "B" average or higher may elect to exempt all semester exams in the courses listed.

-All students in grades 9-12 have the opportunity to exempt the final exam in their courses if all of the following criteria has been met by the end of the course:

-- Holding a 90 average or above for the course and 3 or less excused absences. - Holding an 80 average or above for the course and 2 or less excused absences. - Holding a 70 average or above for the course and 1 or less excused absences. - Holding any unexcused absences will disqualify the student from exemption. - Field trips and quarantines will be excluded from the absent count calculation.
+- 1. Students in grades nine through twelve will be required to take a comprehensive end-of-course exam in all English Language Arts, Math, Science, Social Studies and Foreign Language courses. - AP courses will be exempt from end-of-course comprehensive exams. - 2.
+Comprehensive End-of-course exams will only be administered in those courses listed above. - 3.
+Comprehensive End-of-course exams will count as 15% of the total grade in the course. - 4.
+All students in grades 9-12 have the opportunity to exempt the end-of-course exam in their courses if all of the following criteria has been met by the end of the course: - Holding a 90 average or above for the course and 3 or less excused absences. - Holding an 80 average or above for the course and 2 or less excused absences. - Holding a 70 average or above for the course and 1 or less excused absences. - Holding any unexcused absences will disqualify the student from exemption. - Tardy codes (TE tardy excused and TU tardy unexcused) will be counted as an absence in the class regarding the semester test exemption policy.
+(College courses and virtual classes are an exception to the exemption policy and may require final exams).

-Semester exams will not be given in any course not listed above.
-An exception to this rule may occur in college/high school dual enrollment courses.
-College course requirements may require semester exams.

-Semester exams will count as 15% of the total grade in the courses in which a semester exam is required.